10.1. Multi-Class Programs And The UML

 Relationship properties: A categorization system.
 Each relationship (category) has four properties.
 Relationships may have some property values in common, but at least one value is different between any two relationships.
 In subsequent chapter sections, we explore the class relationships and their properties in more detail.

-This figure presents the four properties characterizing the UML class relationships.
-Subsequent chapter sections explore the relationships and their properties in greater detail.
-To help you memorize each class's properties, I recommend downloading a blank version of the Class Relationship Summary and filling in the table as you study each relationship.
+This figure presents the properties characterizing and distinguishing the UML class relationships.
+While relationships may share some properties, each has a unique set.
+The following table (available in various formats) organizes the class relationships, making it easy to compare their properties.
+Subsequent sections explore the relationships and their properties in greater detail.
+As a learning aid, download one of the tables and fill in the properties as you study each relationship.
 The exercise will help you familiarize yourself with the similarities and differences between the various relationships and help you retain the information longer.
-The blank table is available in multiple formats: The completed table, also in various formats and levels of detail, is available at the end of the chapter.
+The completed table, also in various formats and levels of detail, is available at the end of the chapter.

 Identifying Class Relationships With A Dichotomous Key